Cool World (soundtrack)

 Songs from the Cool World is the soundtrack album for the 1992 Ralph Bakshi film Cool World and features songs from David Bowie, Thompson Twins, Moby, and other dance and rock artists from the time.
+The 15 tracks included on the CD release are trimmed to 11 on the vinyl version.

+In 2019, Warner Bros.
+Records reissued the album as a double-LP set on vinyl containing the complete 15-song track list, in standard black and "flesh colored" editions.

 The soundtrack would go on to chart in the Billboard 200.